jun-lsh/demon-core-website/demon-core/content/post/chapter3.md

 In other words, $k_{eff} = k_{\infty}P$ where $P$ is called the non-leakage probability.
 Adjusting $P$ will determine whether we can turn the system critical!

+If a system goes critical after <a class="tooltip">one generation of reaction<span>Which in this case means we do not consider delayed neutrons, or neutrons which come from successive generations of reaction.</span></a>, it is called _**prompt critical**_

 ## <ins>The Six-Factor Formula</ins>

 Neutron multiplication can also be described by the six-factor fomula $k_{eff} = \eta f p \epsilon P_{FNL}P_{TNL} = k_{\infty} P_{FNL}P_{TNL}$, where,